MicrosoftDocs/win32/desktop-src/Msi/transparent-control-attribute.md

 ---
-Description: 'If the Transparent Control bit is set on a text control, the control is displayed transparently with the background showing through the control where there are no characters.
-If this bit is not set the text control is opaque.' ms.assetid: '1938f6c5-d5a4-41ca-b272-1166a7688be2'
+Description: If the Transparent Control bit is set on a text control, the control is displayed transparently with the background showing through the control where there are no characters.
+If this bit is not set the text control is opaque. ms.assetid: 1938f6c5-d5a4-41ca-b272-1166a7688be2
-title: Transparent Control Attribute
+title: Transparent Control Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Transparent Control Attribute